natsustan/logseq-reflect-theme/readme.md

 # Logseq Reflect Theme

-This is a theme inspired by Reflect..
+This is a theme inspired by Reflect.